 The June 2025 Notes were issued pursuant to an Indenture dated as of June 12, 2020 (the "Base Indenture"), between the Company and Computershare Trust Company, N.A. as successor to Wells Fargo Bank, National Association, as trustee (the "Trustee"), and a First Supplemental Indenture, dated as of June 12, 2020 (the "First Supplemental Indenture" and together with the Base Indenture, the "June 2025 Indenture"), between the Company and the Trustee.
 The June 2025 Notes will mature on June 30, 2025 and may be redeemed in whole or in part at our option at any time or from time to time at the redemption prices set forth in the June 2025 Indenture.
 The June 2025 Notes initially bear interest at a rate of 6.75% per year payable semi-annually on June 30 and December 30 of each year, commencing on December 30, 2020.
 As described in the First Supplemental Indenture, if the June 2025 Notes cease to have an investment grade rating from Kroll Bond Rating Agency (or if Kroll Bond Rating Agency ceases to rate the June 2025 Notes or fails to make a rating of the June 2025 Notes publicly available for reasons outside of the Company's control, a "nationally recognized statistical rating organization," as defined in Section 3(a)(62) of the Exchange Act, selected by the Company as a replacement agency for Kroll Bond Rating Agency) (an "Interest Rate Adjustment Event"), the interest rate on the June 2025 Notes will increase to 7.50% from the date of the Interest Rate Adjustment Event until the date on which the June 2025 Notes next again receive an investment grade rating.
-The June 2025 Notes are the Company's direct, general unsecured obligations and rank senior in right of payment to all of the Company's future indebtedness or other obligations that are not so subordinated, or junior.
-The June 2025 Notes rank pari passu, or equal, in right of payment with all of the Company's existing and future indebtedness or other obligations (including unsecured indebtedness that the Company later secures) to the extent of the value of the asse
+The June 2025 Notes rate the Company's future indebtedness or other obligations that are expressly subordinated, or junior, in right of payment to the June 2025 Notes rank pari passu, or equal, in right of payment with all of the Company's future isecured indebtedness or other obligations (including unsecured indebtedness that the Company's future indebtedness and other obligations (including trade payables) incurred by the Company's subsidiaries, financing vehicle